iot-bus/iot-bus.github.io/docs/source/index.rst

         - getting started with arduino
         - getting started with esp-idf
         - getting started with moddable
-        - getting started with micropython
+        - getting started with microPython
         - getting started with mozilla
     - tutorials
         - base